tbidne/shrun/faq.md

 With that out of the way, we can now justify the default behavior.

-- When we have exactly one command, we use the `block-line-buffer` strategy.
-This has the best chance at preserving formatting, but it only makes sense when there is a single command.
+- When we have exactly one command and/or `file-logging` is disabled, we use the `block-line-buffer` strategy.
+This has the best chance at preserving formatting, but it can lead to nonsense file logs when there are multiple commands.
-- Otherwise, we use the `block` strategy.
+- Otherwise (multiple command and `file-logging` enabled), we use the `block` strategy.

 > [!TIP]
 >